tuarua/WebViewANE/README.md

 ### To Do
 * Allow 2 way Javascript Binding between AIR and the webView
-* Implement local file loading on Windows version
+* Implement loadFileURL method on Windows version
 * Allow the webView's position and size to be set on the fly
 * Add additional CefSettings to settings.cef
 * Add ability to set WKWebViewConfiguration of OSX version